All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How much weight should I have lost after 6 weeks on tirzepatide?

 Most patients lose 5 to 10 pounds by the six-week mark.
-However, any weight loss at this early stage is a positive sign.
+But any weight loss at this early stage is a positive sign.
 The medication's effects intensify as your dose increases over the coming months .

 Is it safe to exercise while on tirzepatide?